AgileVentures/av-static-website/source/blog_articles/2016-11-10-mix-and-match.html.markdown

 I wanted to do the right thing for the project, and also not offend João who had been putting in lots of great work.
 All credit to him and the others who've got the Cucumber and Mocha set up all working so smoothly, along with a clean core of app code.

-I resolved to go with João's PR but I make some tweaks.
+I resolved to go with João's PR but I made some tweaks.
 I stuck with João's preferred `state=active` but pulled out the generic filtering code because it didn't work, and wasn't covered by the tests.
 So the core logic in the model class is:

 ```js
 schema.statics.findBy = function(filter, callback) {